Malloway00/AEON-Unity/README.md

 This repository and its contents may not be redistributed, modified, or resold without written permission.
 Educational and heritage organizations may request free access under the **ÆON Cultural License**.

-For partnership inquiries or cultural support access, contact **[insert your preferred email or site link]**.
+For partnership inquiries or cultural support access, contact **aeonlinguistic.engine@gmail.com**.

 ---